Find Schools

 The states with the most job growth for Environmental Engineering Technician are Utah, Florida, and Colorado.
 Watch out if you plan on working in Wyoming, West Virginia, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The salary for Environmental Engineering Technicians ranges between about $32,380 and $82,800 a year.
+The average yearly salary of an Environmental Engineering Technician ranges between $32,380 and $82,800.

 undefined